snowplow-incubator/data-product-accelerators/content/snowplow-recommendations/supporting-infrastructure/build.md

 ##### Snowflake

-**I** Follow the instructions in the following link to configure a Storage Integration between Snowflake and S3 - https://docs.snowflake.com/en/user-guide/data-load-s3-config-storage-integration.html.
+Follow the instructions in the following link to configure a Storage Integration between Snowflake and S3 - https://docs.snowflake.com/en/user-guide/data-load-s3-config-storage-integration.html.
 You will need either global CREATE STORAGE INTEGRATION permissions or to be an ACCOUNTADMIN in Snowflake for this step, as well as permissions in AWS to create and manage IAM policies and roles.

 ##### Databricks

-**I** Follow the instructions in the following link to create a Storage Credential and External Location (on S3) to serve as the location to create external tables on - https://docs.databricks.com/en/data-governance/unity-catalog/manage-external-locations-and-credentials.html#requirements.
+Follow the instructions in the following link to create a Storage Credential and External Location (on S3) to serve as the location to create external tables on - https://docs.databricks.com/en/data-governance/unity-catalog/manage-external-locations-and-credentials.html#requirements.
 You will need to be an Account Admin to create Storage Credentials, however once created the account admin can delegate ownership to other users for management.
 To create External Locations the user must have the CREATE EXTERNAL LOCATION privilege on both the metastore and Storage Credential referenced in the external location (Metastore Admin have this permission by default).
 Finally the name of the S3 bucket that you want the external location to reference cannot use dot notation.

 Once you have created the external location you will also need to create a new catalog with a managed location (i.e. the S3 bucket path referenced in the external location), for example:
 ```sql